lamtharnhantrakul/GestureRNN-ML4Lightpad/README.md

 # GestureRNN-ML4Lightpad
-Using LSTM's to learn a musician's musical gestures on the Roli Lightpad and collaboratively generate new movements
+Using LSTM's to learn a musician's musical gestures on the Roli Lightpad and collaboratively generate new musical responses

 # Checkout the Demo video!
 This was originally my final project from Prof. Jason Freeman's "MUSI6002: Interactive Music" class at the Georgia Tech Center for Music Technology.